-I am a Boeing trained draftsman with 52 years’ experience, and I believe from what I have seen the minimized PMI is not sufficient as a format for engineering documentation.
+I am a Boeing trained draftsman with 53 years of experience, and I believe from what I have seen the minimized PMI is not sufficient as a format for engineering documentation.

 I still believe a completely detailed drawing is required.
 If not for a complete unambiguous description to manufacturing, then a second check by the designer for errors or a better design.
 A completely defined associated information document (drawing) provided in a PDF format is also good for easy review and checking.
 The lack of these functions is adding to the cost of engineering in errors and slipped schedules.
 In my own engineering, when I detail the parts, I always find an error.
 That is with decades of form, fit and function design and drafting experience.